Skip to Content

 Q: What additional evaluations, if any, does a piece go through before it is accepted?

-A: We have preliminary screeners and then expert readers for those submissions that make it through screening.
+For other content, we have preliminary screeners and then expert readers for those submissions that make it through screening.
 The Editor ultimately makes the final decision, although I do not waste my readers' time: if they recommend publication, it is very unlikely that I would then reject a submission.
 Conversely, if they do not recommend a piece, it is unlikely that I will read it unless the idea of it is particularly appealing to me and the reader perceives some potential after revision.
 We are willing to work with writers on revising interviews and essays that we like and that fit our special feature section theme.

 Q: What is a day in the life of an editor like for you?